 You can only hear recordings once.
 I know you would love to hear it again or sometimes dread it.
 But IELTS won’t give you another chance.
 Therefore while practicing only hear the audios once and try to make it a habit.

 Synonyms of another important aspect of your IELTS listening test.
 Synonyms of words or phrases that have similar meanings.
 Sometimes on the recording you will Real words are we asked to write synonyms of a word.
 Sometimes its questions may confuse you as there are words that you may have never heard.
 Therefore try to practice some of the useful synonyms before your exam.

 While you listen to different audios, maintain your focus.
 Don’t get distracted by your surroundings or other things.
 As we have stated above, you will only get to hear this recording only once.
 Therefore, pay attention to each.
 Also if you missed anyone’s part, don’t fuss about it.
 Instead, move on to the next part.

 Tips to Overcome the Challenges and Get Better IELTS Listening Score

-A telephonic or face to face conversation which has a nature of the enquiry.
-It could be an enquiry with a tour operator, hotel receptionist or vacation planner.
+A telephonic or face-to-face conversation has the nature of the inquiry.
+It could be an inquiry with a tour operator, hotel receptionist, or vacation planner.
 There will be questions and answers from both the people involved in the conversation.

 The second section is mostly instruction based where a professor or management personnel will dictate detailed instructions for a student or employee to follow.
 The task will be to find matching information or fill in the blanks with a specific word count.